Ridgebury Elementary School Attendance Policy

 To Excuse Your Child

 It is the responsibility of parents/guardians to ensure compliance with the state of Connecticut’s compulsory school attendance requirements (Connecticut General Statute 10-184).
 Students must attend school on time with regularity.
-In order to excuse an absence, please call our nurse, Linda Miller, by telephone at (203) 894.5878 or by email within 48 hours of the absence.
+In order to excuse an absence, please call our nurse, Kimberly Collins, by telephone at (203) 894-5878 or by email within 48 hours of the absence.
 We require notes (and possibly other documentation) for students with total absences (unexcused and excused) in excess of nine for the school year.

 Two Levels of Absences